-The third story is the funniest.
-This was posted by the MPTourism board.
-That Ashrafi means gold coins.
-And Ghiyas-ud-din Khilji constructed it so that his queens can walk up and down the staircase to reduce weight.
-He was concerned that they were getting obese and offered a gold coin every time they walked up and down the staircase considered as an exercise!!
-Totally jobless rulers.
+Ghiyas-ud-din Khilji constructed it so that his queens can walk up and down the stairs to reduce weight.
+He was concerned that they were getting obese and offered a gold coin every time they walked up and down the stairs.

-After these three sets of monuments which are in the central Mandu, you move to the royal corridor where all the main palaces are located.
-You need a vehicle and I did not see any auto in the area to take you around.
-I had one so I was good to go.
+After these three sets of monuments in the central Mandu, you move to the royal corridor where all the main palaces are located.
+You need a vehicle to take you around as there are no autos there; at least I didn’t see one.

 The first monument you come across as you enter the royal enclosure is the Taveli Mahal.
-Now, this is an ASI Museum.
-You can see a few collectibles, carvings, statues, and paintings kept here.
-Not very impressive but a good collection.
-And in yesteryears, Taveli Mahal served as a stable and a rest house for the guards to sleep at.
+In yesteryears, Taveli Mahal served as a stable and a rest house for the guards to sleep at.
+At present, it is an ASI Museum.
+You can see a few collectables, carvings, statues, and paintings kept here.
+Not very impressive, in my opinion, but a good collection.

 Royal Palace and Champa Baodi

-So apart from harem you need a palace right and so the royal palace also exists.
-This must have been a huge structure for what remains seems to form a considerable area.
-There are arches, rooms, maybe mosque (?), swimming pools and a bath.
+This must have been a huge structure, for what remains seems to take up a considerable area.
+There are arches, rooms, maybe a mosque? , swimming pools and a bath.
 The Champa bawdi is present right before the entrance to the royal palace.
-It is said that there are passages from Champa boadi to a series of vaulted rooms beneath and thereby it keeps the whole palace cool above.
+It is said that there are passages from Champa boadi to a series of vaulted rooms beneath, which helps keep the whole palace above cool.

-A bath attached to the royal palace.
-Constructed on terms of Turkish baths, you can see small water tanks running around and windows letting light to play through.
-So much thought process has gone into the construction.
+A bath is attached to the royal palace.
+Constructed as per Turkish baths, you can see small water tanks running around and windows letting light through.
+Simply, the thought process that went behind this construction is fascinating.

-Love Story of Baz Bahadur Shah and Rani Roopmati
+Love Story of Mandu – Baz Bahadur Shah and Rani Roopmati

-The love did not last long.
-The Mughals attacked.
-And it is said that Akbar’s foster brother Adam Khan attacked Mandu because he had heard about the beauty of Rani Rupmati and he wanted her.
-The battle of Sarangpur gets fierce and Baz Bahadur Shah flees the place.
-Fearing that Adam Khan might add her as another lady to his harem, Roopmati ends her life by consuming poison.
-Upset over her death and angry that his wish did not come true, Adam Khan goes on a killing spree of innocent people in the Malwa region.
-Akbar calls back Adham Khan and replaces him with another general.
-Baz Bahadur briefly recaptures Mandu but soon again loses it to Mughals.
+It is said that Akbar’s foster brother Adam Khan attacked Mandu because he had heard about the beauty of Rani Rupmati and he wanted her.
+The fierce battle of Sarangpur led to Baz Bahadur Shah fleeing the place.
+He feared that Adam Khan might add her as another lady to his harem.
+Roopmati ended her life by consuming poison.

 Baz Bahadur Palace

 The grand entrance leads to a huge courtyard in the middle.
 There are lengthy corridors around and private rooms.
 It has a swimming pool and a water reservoir too.
-If you walk around in the terrace of the palace you will be amazed to see the water channels connected in ways to collect rainwater.
+If you walk around on the palace’s terrace, you will be amazed to see the water channels connected to collect rainwater.

 Rani Roopmati Pavillion